-- 4.1 The Governing Body and the Executive Headteacher have responsibility for developing a culture that promotes equality and values diversity.
-They must also ensure that our schools comply with all relevant equalities legislation and they will seek to challenge any prejudice, discriminatory behaviour and attitudes. - 4.2 The Executive Headteacher will ensure that all staff are aware of their responsibilities under the policy.
+- 4.1 The Governing Body and the Headteacher/Principal have responsibility for developing a culture that promotes equality and values diversity.
+They also ensure that the school/academy complies with all relevant equalities legislation and will challenge any prejudice, discriminatory behaviour and attitudes. - 4.2 The Headteacher/Principal will ensure that all staff are aware of their responsibilities under the policy.